 Hydroponic systems will vary by cost and quality, which is why it’s important to understand exactly how each system works.
 You can view a diagram of each type of basic system and how it works at Simply Hydroponics, located online at www.simplyhydro.com.

 The wick system is by far the simplest, and it works well for smaller plants, and is great for the classroom.
 Probably that’s why it is popular with teachers.
-The water culture system is good for leaf lettuce, and ebb and flow systems can be used with a variety of growing mediums, but roots can dry out quickly if watering cycles are interrupted by power outage, pump, or timer failures.
+The water culture system is good for leaf lettuce, and ebb and flow (flood and drain) systems can be used with a variety of growing mediums, but roots can dry out quickly if watering cycles are interrupted by power outage, pump, or timer failures.